Leighrs/Metabarcoding/README.md

 >sbatch "$HOME/Metabarcoding/$PROJECT_NAME/scripts/${PROJECT_NAME}_blast_asv.slurm"
 >```
 >
->If you included a custom reference sequence database (RSD), you can instead BLAST only the ASVs that did not receive taxonomic assignments or only received an incomplete assignment:
+>If you **did** include a custom reference sequence database (RSD), you can instead BLAST only the ASVs that did not receive taxonomic assignments or only received an incomplete assignment. **Choose this option**:
 >- Do not use this option if you did not use a custom RSD.
-This option requires pulling data from a phyloseq object, which is only generated for those you used an RSD.
+This option requires pulling data from a phyloseq object, which is only generated for those you used a RSD.
 >
 >```bash
 >cd ~
 >PROJECT_NAME=$(cat "$HOME/Metabarcoding/current_project_name.txt")
->RUN_BLAST=yes sbatch "$HOME/Metabarcoding/$PROJECT_NAME/scripts/${PROJECT_NAME}_retrieve_phyloseq_unassigned_ASVs.slurm"
+>RUN_BLAST=yes sbatch "$HOME/Metabarcoding/scripts_do_not_alter/retrieve_phyloseq_unassigned_ASVs.slurm"
 >```
 >  - If you only wish to retrieve your unassigned (or incomplete assigned) ASVs and not BLAST them, change to `RUN_BLAST=no`.
 >    - Fasta file will be saved at: `$HOME/Metabarcoding/$PROJECT_NAME/output/R/${PROJECT_NAME}_DADA2_unassigned_ASVs.fasta`